 - IKEA routinely visit people in their homes to understand what they need, particularly in small living spaces.
 The results are every imaginable shelf but also beautiful rechargeable batteries that can be disguised as books, or wireless charging furniture (2) (3).

-- The idea behind Fisher & Paykel’s Dish Drawer (4) came not by looking at dishwashers but by examining the way people used their kitchen.
+- The idea behind Fisher & Paykel’s Dish Drawer (4) came not by looking at dishwashers but by examining the way people used their kitchens.
 The design team took inspiration from an unrelated kitchen function – the drawer – and created a hybrid between the two.

 This process is not about finding answers in quantitative data.